Adopted March 24, 1957; Revised through March 24, 2018

 - MANAGEMENT.
 An IADR/AADR Publications Committee (whose membership is described in Section H of the Bylaws) shall oversee the affairs of the Journal of Dental Research and other journals owned jointly by the IADR and AADR.

 - NOMINATIONS BY THE COUNCIL.
 One or more nominations for Vice-president, Treasurer, and IADR/AADR Publications Committee members shall be made by the Council, in accordance with the Bylaws.
 Announcement of the nominations shall be mailed to each member of the Division at least three months before the date of the next Annual Meeting, and in a form to indicate that other nominations may be made by petition.

 - NOMINATIONS BY PETITION.
-Additional nominations may be made by petition signed by 50 members of the Division and received by the Executive Director within 30 days after the mailing of the announcement of the Council nominations.
+Additional nominations may be made by petition signed by 50 members of the Division and received by the Chief Executive Officer within 30 days after the mailing of the announcement of the Council nominations.

 - NOTICE OF NOMINATIONS.
-Before the next Annual Meeting, the nominations for each office shall be sent by the Executive Director to all members of the Division on an official ballot for a vote by mail to be reported at that meeting.
-The nominations shall be sent no less than two months before the due date for the return of the ballots to the Executive Director.
+Before the next Annual Meeting, the nominations for each office shall be sent by the Chief Executive Officer to all members of the Division on an official ballot for a vote by mail to be reported at that meeting.
+The nominations shall be sent no less than two months before the due date for the return of the ballots to the Chief Executive Officer.

 - ELECTION.
 The nominee receiving a plurality of the votes cast shall be elected to each office, in accordance with the Bylaws.

 ARTICLE XII.
 FINANCES